WebVella/WebVella.BlazorTrace/README.md

 1. Add the latest version of the [WebVella.BlazorTrace Nuget package](https://www.nuget.org/packages/WebVella.BlazorTrace) to your component holding project
 2. Add the latest version of the [MethodDecorator.Fody Nuget package](https://www.nuget.org/packages/MethodDecorator.Fody) to your component holding project
-3. Add the following line in your ```Program.cs``` file.
+3. Add the following lines in your ```Program.cs``` file.
 You can get more info about options to fine tune it in the wiki.

 ``` csharp
 [module: WvBlazorTrace] //<-- This is important to be before the namespace declaration